bazzle/portfolio-v7/posts/what-is-a-web-design-tinkerer.md

 title: What is a Web Design Tinkerer
 slug: what-is-a-web-design-tinkerer
 date: 2025-12-05
-excerpt: I got hung up on my job title for a while.
-I found that none of the existing titles that are conventionally recognised really capture what I do, so I invented my own one.
+excerpt: While working on my personal rebrand, or to put it less pretentiously, _figuring out who I am, and what I do_, I got hung up on what particular job title I can use that best captures me.
+I found that none of the existing titles which are conventionally recognised really fit.
+So I invented my own.
 tags:
   - design
 ---